supabase-community/supabase-mcp/CONTRIBUTING.md

 ## Development setup

-This repo uses pnpm for package management and the active LTS version of Node.js (see versions pinned in `.nvmrc` and `"packageManager"` in `package.json`).
+This repo uses pnpm for package management and the active LTS version of Node.js.
+Node.js and pnpm versions are managed via [mise](https://mise.jdx.dev/) (see `mise.toml`).

 Clone the repo and run: